Escape from Germany: Plot

 Seibold continued his mission to keep searching for missionaries and learn that the Dutch have closed their borders to Germany, only allowing Dutch citizens in.
 After being dropped off at a train station, Seibold learned that all trains are being used to transport troops.
 Seibold then decided to change his destination to Denmark during which they managed to find a train and hop on board.
 Wood and his family and fellow missionaries arrived in Rostock to learn that all trains are being used for troop transport and decided to steal a train engine, and rather than make the long trek to the Danish border, they chose to ride to Warnemünde to take a ferry out of Germany, with the police hot on their trail.
-They managed to reach the boat then reached the Missionaries Office in Copenhagen and learned from Apostle Smith that 29 more missionaries are still on German soil and the fighting won't start until they're out of Germany.
+They managed to reach the boat leaving Germany then arrived at the Missionaries Office in Copenhagen and learned from Apostle Smith that 29 more missionaries are still on German soil and the fighting won't start until they're out of Germany.

 Seibold and his group finally reached the checkpoint at the German-Danish border, where Seibold managed to get six of the Elders past the checkpoint but learned that the Germans were closing the Danish border soon.
-Regardless, Seibold made the decision to return to Germany to continue his mission in finding the remaining missionaries still stranded.
+Regardless, Seibold made the decision to return back to Germany to continue his mission in finding the remaining missionaries still stranded.
 Upon completing his mission, he went back to the German-Danish border where he was almost arrested, however, he managed to convince the Guard otherwise with the Stamp of Approval he received in Emmerich and reunited with his fellow congregation in Copenhagen.